 In a mission in 2012 IUCN/ UNESCO outlined the steps which need to be taken to remove Salonga National Park from the List of World Heritage Sites in danger.

-- Control the poaching by increasing regular patrols
+- Mitigate poaching by increasing regular patrols

-- Resolve conflicts around fishing grounds by clearly delineating the parks boundaries with participation of the local fishermen
+- Resolve conflicts around fishing grounds by clearly delineating the park's boundaries with participation of the local fishermen